-The Compensation Committee has reviewed and discussed "Compensation Discussion and Analysis" below with management.
-Based on this review and discussion, the Compensation Committee has recommended to the Board that "Compensation Discussion and Analysis" as it appears below be included in this proxy statement on Schedule 14A and be incorporated by reference into the Annual Report on Form 10-K for the fiscal year ended June 30, 2011.
+The Compensation Committee has reviewed the "Compensation Discussion and Analysis" below and discussed it with management.
+Based on this review and discussion, the Compensation Committee has recommended to the Board that the "Compensation Discussion and Analysis" as it appears below be included in this proxy statement and be incorporated by reference into pSivida's Annual Report on Form 10-K for the fiscal year ended June 30, 2012.

-Submitted By Compensation Committee
+Submitted by Compensation Committee

-David J. Mazzo Michael Rogers Peter G. Savas
+David J. Mazzo Michael Rogers Peter G. Savas Douglas Godshall